jborjon/jborjon.github.io/portfolio/troubleshooting-how-to-debug-microservices-on-kubernetes.md

 ## The Challenge

-As if the inherent complexity of software weren’t enough, a [microservices architecture](https://microservices.io/patterns/microservices.html){:target="_blank"} adds a whole new layer of complexity.
+As if the inherent complexity of software weren’t enough, a [microservices architecture](https://microservices.io/patterns/microservices.html){:target="_blank" rel="noopener"} adds a whole new layer of complexity.

 What are microservices?
 While there’s no single agreed-upon definition, the consensus in the industry is that they are small, independent processes that intercommunicate to fulfill the tasks of a larger application.